News

 2. Describe the impact of net zero on the energy industry.

-The UK is leading the world in the decarbonisation of the electricity supply network, we have already achieved 50% reduction in carbon intensity through the closing of fossil fuel generation plants and moving to renewable and nuclear solutions.
+The UK is leading the world in the decarbonisation of the electricity supply network.
+We have already achieved 50% reduction in carbon intensity through the closing of fossil fuel generation plants and moving to renewable and nuclear solutions.
 There will be continued government pressure to decarbonise the electricity grid and we can expect continued incentives for renewable energy, battery storage, smart grids, demand side reduction and peak lopping as well as increasing interest in carbon capture technologies and the generation and use of hydrogen fuels.

 From our clients’ point of view, this decarbonisation will reduce carbon emissions from electricity use and assist on the path to net zero, but this will come at a cost with increasing electricity prices and government levies to enable this transition.
 The focus for our clients must hence be on reducing energy consumption to mitigate the undoubted risk of rising energy prices.